someyuck/simple-renderer/README.md

 ### Assignment 1

 Involved mainly building an acceleration structure on the objects provided in the models, namely a Bounding Volume Hierarchy (BVH), using Axis Aligned Bounding Boxes (AABBs).
-I built a top-level BVH (TLAS) on the surfaces (objects) in the whole model, and a bottom-level BHV (BLAS) on the traingles inside each surface (object).
+I built a top-level BVH (TLAS) on the surfaces (objects) in the whole model, and a bottom-level BHV (BLAS) on the triangles inside each surface (object).

 A detailed description can be found [here](./Assignment-1/REPORT.md).